Welcome!

 This form Does Not Replace Your Mutant Vehicle Application!

 This MVSOI is for initial planning and ticket access only.
 You still need to submit a separate, full application for your Mutant Vehicle to be considered for an official license.
 If requesting a placed Mutant Vehicle Support Camp, you will need to fill out a Placed Camp Questionnaire.
-Mutant Vehicle Registration and the Placed Camp Questionnaire will open Mid-February, 2026.
+Mutant Vehicle Registration and the Placed Camp opened Mid-February, 2026.

 Inclusion in the Stewards Sale Does Not Guarantee your Mutant Vehicle’s invitation or camp placement.